"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 14. School-organized college tour, traditionally hosted during spring break by the College Counseling Office.
 A discount on the total cost of the trip is available based on a student's percentage of aid (up to 75%) for one tour during the student’s career at Friends.
 Additional financial support may be available through the tour company.
 Refer questions to the College Counseling Office.

 15. Friends events (including the Benefit and PA events) at a discounted rate for families receiving financial aid packages or in other situations of financial need.
-Refer questions to the Assistant Director of Admissions and Director of Financial Aid & Affordability.
+Refer questions to the Associate Director of Admissions and Director of Financial Aid & Affordability.

 Tuition FAQ